-There are many different ways to sell legal forms and templates.
+There are many different ways to sell legal documents, forms and templates.
 You could create a website and sell them directly to customers using Shopify, Podia, or SendOwl.
 You could also create a subscription-based service where customers can access a library of forms for a monthly fee.
 Alternatively, you could sell them through an online marketplace like Etsy.

 Access this free workshop and learn how to generate passive income by selling printables on Etsy.
 You'll learn about the types of products that sell, how to get your Etsy shop set up, and how to make sales and ensure that your shop is a success.

 This is the perfect side hustle if you: